June 8, 2022

-Voice identification uses the innate biological characteristics of a person’s voice to create a unique voiceprint that is compared with the caller’s voice during every call.
+Biometric voice recognition uses the innate biological characteristics of a person’s voice to create a unique voiceprint that is compared with the caller’s voice during every call.
 Since this voiceprint is based on hundreds of different traits, it offers extremely accurate and fast verification of a caller’s speech.

 Even better, using voice verification is much easier for users than remembering passwords or answers to security questions.
 Speech recognition, meanwhile, converts human speech into plain text that computers can understand, process, and then either analyze further or feed into a conversational voicebot that interacts with the caller.

 But how exactly can those two technologies improve your call center metrics?

 - They shorten verification time to a few seconds only and thus significantly reduce the AHT.
 If your agents spend, let’s say, 30 seconds authenticating each customer, the total time savings from implementing voice biometrics will be huge.

 - By spending less time verifying callers, agents can focus on responding to customers’ needs better and addressing all of their questions or issues.